albertattard/spring-boot-camp/docs/02-data/06-custom-queries/04-update.md

      public void shouldReturnOfficesInACountry() { /* ... */ }

      @Test
-     @DisplayName( "should return empty optional if the office being saved does not exists" ) public void shouldSaveNonExistentOffice() {
+     @DisplayName( "should return empty optional if the office being saved does not exist" ) public void shouldSaveNonExistentOffice() {
        final String name = "a1";
        final Office office = new Office( name, "a2", "a3", "a4" );